12 Extraordinary UNESCO World Heritage Sites Where Nature Meets Culture

 Shallow pools of light blue water among petrified white rocks

-Although several of these sites are very remote, that means they are also well preserved—and most are crowd free.
-Here are 12 of the most intriguing mixed World Heritage sites around the globe:
+Several of these sites are very remote, which has helped them stay well preserved and free of crowds.
+Here are 12 of the most intriguing mixed World Heritage sites around the globe.

 Tongariro National Park, New Zealand